gbezyuk/logux-sync/README.md

 })
 ```

-Also you can change events before send or adding them to log by `inMap`
+Also, you can change events before sending or adding them to the log using `inMap`
 and `outMap` options.

 ## Diagnostics

-Sometimes connection could goes down without disconnected event.
+Sometimes the connection can go down without emitting a `disconnected` event.
-So there is a answer for every message to be sure, that it was received.
+So there is an explicit answer for every message in order to ensure that it was received.

-You can set milliseconds `timeout` option and if answer will not received
+You can set a milliseconds `timeout` option and if the answer will not received
-in this time, Logux Sync will close connection and throw a error.
+after this time, Logux Sync will close the connection and throw an error.

 ```js
 new ClientSync(nodeId, log, connection, {